UBC-MDS/text_processing_util_mds24/CONTRIBUTING.md

 Each task related issue should also be properly labeled for organization.
 It should also be assigned to a milestone and be put onto the project board.

-Each contributor should also be using issues for team communication in addition for assignment of tasks.
+Each core contributor should also be using issues for team communication in addition for assignment of tasks.

 ### Milestones

 A milestone should be created for each week.
 All the relevant task related issues should be put into their proper milestones.
-Each internal contributor should make sure that their issues were completed by the deadline for each milestone.
+Each core contributor should make sure that their issues were completed by the deadline for each milestone.

 ### Project Board